What are Push Notifications and How do they work

 • 2013–2016: Interactive and Rich Notifications Introduced:

-• 2013: Google added rich notifications, allowing Android users to interact with notifications through embedded images and buttons.
+• 2013: Google added rich notifications, allowing Android users to interact with alerts using images and buttons.

 • 2014: Apple extended notification support to the Apple Watch.

-• 2016: With iOS 10, Apple introduced media-rich notifications, enabling videos, GIFs, and interactive elements.
+• 2016: With iOS 10, Apple introduced media-rich notifications with videos, GIFs, and interactive elements.

-• 2017: Notification Categories and Dots: Google released notification channels with Android 8.0 (Oreo), giving users more control over notification types and introduced notification dots on app icons.
+• 2017: Notification Categories and Dots: Google released notification channels in Android 8.0 (Oreo), giving users more control, and introduced notification dots on app icons.

 • 2018–2021: Focus on User Control and Personalization: